mitmath/18335/README.md

 Equivalence of norms.
 Described fact that any two norms are equivalent up to a constant bound, and showed that this means that **stability in one norm implies stability in all norms.**  See notes handout for a proof.

 **Further reading:** Trefethen, lectures 14, 15, and 3.
 If you don't immediately recognize that A'A has nonnegative real eigenvalues (it is positive semidefinite), now is a good time to review your linear algebra; see also Trefethen lecture 24.

+### Lecture 5 (Feb 26)

+* video: to be posted

+Especially important in numerical analysis are functions where the inputs and/or outputs are matrices, and for these cases we need matrix norms.
+The most important matrix norms are those that are related to matrix operations.
+Started with the Frobenius norm.
+Related the Frobenius norm ‖A‖F to the square root of the sum of eigenvalues of A'A, which are called the _singular values_ σ²; we will do much more on singular values later, but for now noted that they equal the squared eigenvalues of A if A'A (Hermitian).
+Also defined the induced matrix norm, and bounded it below by the maximum eigenvalue magnitude of A (if A is square).
+For the L₂ induced norm, related it (without proof for now) to the maximum singular value.
+A useful property of the induced norm is ‖AB‖≤‖A‖⋅‖B‖.
+Multiplication by a unitary matrix Q (Q' = Q⁻¹) preserves both the Frobenius and L₂ induced norms.

+Relate backwards error to forwards error, and backwards stability to forwards error (or "accuracy" as the book calls it).
+Show that, in the limit of high precision, the forwards error can be bounded by the backwards error multiplied by a quantity κ, the **relative condition number**.
+The nice thing about κ is that it involves only exact linear algebra and calculus, and is completely separate from considerations of floating-point roundoff.
+Showed that, for differentiable functions, κ can be written in terms of the induced norm of the Jacobian matrix.

+Calculated condition number for square root, summation, and matrix-vector multiplication, as well as solving Ax=b, similar to the book.
+Defined the condition number of a matrix: for f(x)=Ax, the condition number is ‖A‖⋅‖x‖/‖Ax‖, which is bounded above by κ(A)=‖A‖⋅‖A⁻¹‖.

+**Further reading:** Trefethen, lectures 12, 14, 15, 24.
+See any linear-algebra textbook for a review of eigenvalue problems, especially Hermitian/real-symmetric ones.
+See also [these notes from 18.06](https://nbviewer.jupyter.org/github/stevengj/1806/blob/fall18/lectures/Conditioning.ipynb) for a basic overview.